Cabinets on-Demand on-Line™

 We make a distinction between Installation and Assembly Manuals:

 A comprehensive Assembly Manual (how to put an individual cabinet together) will be downloaded as a .PDF format file to your nominated eMail address after the Order has been validated so that you have a convenient reference at your leisure.

-The Cabinets on-Demand Assembly Manual has a series of photographs and diagrams to make the process simple to follow and the assembly will be straight forward if you follow a few simple rules.The Installation Manuals desribes Installing a series of cabinets in a confined space, which is a bit more complex procedure and is described in the Installation Manual details of which a summary is stated below.
+The Cabinets on-Demand on-Line Assembly Manual has a series of photographs and diagrams to make the process simple to follow and the assembly will be straight forward if you follow a few simple rules.The Installation Manuals desribes Installing a series of cabinets in a confined space, which is a bit more complex procedure and is described in the Installation Manual details of which a summary is stated below.

-Cabinets on-Demand is one of the best quality flatpack products on the market and the only one where you have a large amount of flexibility to ensure all units fit within your space and size requirements.
+Cabinets on-Demand on-Line is one of the best quality flatpack products on the market and the only one where you have a large amount of flexibility to ensure all units fit within your space and size requirements.
 Serious consideration should be given to these features before buying your flat pack.